Woman holding a smiling face emoticon

 With the unique combination of a strong economy yet growth challenges, we thought it was an ideal time to formally check-in with the people that make franchising happen every day – the people that work for the brand – commonly referred to as “corporate.”

 So in late 2018, Franchise Business Review conducted a first-of-its-kind study of corporate employees across the franchise sector.
-In partnership with the International Franchise Association, we launched the Franchising@WORK Employee Engagement and Compensation Benchmark Study and invited all corporate franchise employees to take part.
+In partnership with the International Franchise Association, we launched the Franchising at Work Employee Engagement and Compensation Benchmark Study and invited all corporate franchise employees to take part.

 The response was incredible, with over 1,350 employees representing more than 250 franchise brands sharing their opinions and feedback.
 Participants were asked 24 core benchmark questions related to job satisfaction, engagement, management, brand leadership, and culture, as well as detailed personal questions about their position, compensation, benefits, and demographics.